 Giro always goes extra the mile.
 Beneath the visor is a POV camera mount with adapters for both GoPro and Contour.
 Aerosmith’s “Back in the Saddle” sounds crisp with Skull Candy TuneUps, designed specifically for the Cipher.
 The headphones are designed to be dropped into small pockets in the helmet, not unlike Giro ski helmets.

-Construction & Safety: Always wear protection.
-The Cipher meets the ASTMF 1952 Standard needed for Freeride, Downhill, and Enduro riding.
+Always wear protection.
+The Giro Cipher Full Face Helmet ($180) meets the ASTMF 1952 Standard needed for Freeride, Downhill, and Enduro riding.
 Giro uses In-Mold construction, which molecularly bonds the fiberglass shell and EPS liner.
 The custom injected gaskets around the goggle port and neck roll work well too.
 Lastly, the Vinyl Nitrile-lined chinbar enhances impact management by cushioning, vibration dampening, and shock absorption.
 This is the same foam used in hockey and football helmets.